-To ensure the effective SSP implementation a high level National Aviation Safety team (NAST) Nepal is essential that comprises the representatives of service providers as well.
-In order to ensure ease of coordination and its effectiveness, NAST has been formed as NAST-Aeroplane, NAST-Rotor, NAST-ANS and NAST-Aerodrome.
+To ensure the effective SSP implementation National Aviation Safety Teams (NASTs) are essential that comprises the representatives of service providers as well.
+In order to ensure ease of coordination and its effectiveness, NASTs have been formed as NAST-Aeroplane, NAST-Helicopter, NAST-ANS and NAST-Aerodrome.
 These teams are responsible for the exchange of safety information, review of safety risks, determining the acceptable level of safety, suggest respective oversight department on SMS matter, overall evaluation of SSP and its continuous improvement.
 These teams will seek and review safety information and identify risk issues that are of strategic importance, ensure appropriate action plans are identified to mitigate these risks.
-The NAST Nepal will aim to assess the tolerability of aviation risks using both objective and subjective methods.
+The NASTs will aim to assess the tolerability of aviation risks using both objective and subjective methods.